Sumodenaranja/advent-of-code/README.md

 - dayN.py (This will be the solution for the first part)
 - dayNPartTwo.py (This will contain the part two of problem)

-## Optimized problems
+## Problems missing

-2015
-- Day One A
-- Day Two
+2015 Day Five Part Two
-- Day Three

 ## Stars obtained

-Total stars: 32*
+Total stars: 38*